GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/decouple-systems.md

   return destination
     {{< / highlight >}}

+We can read through `party_command` without looking at the implementation of other functions because we already have a good idea about what it does.
+We **divided up the implementation into smaller functions** and gave expressive names to these functions.

-    The implementation for checking if the walk command can be issued is within a parent node, in this case the `Game.gd` script.
-That's because the verification depends on the `PathFinder` algorithm which is part of the separate `Board` system, while the `Party` object is independent, so it's a sibling relationship.
+The implementation for checking if the walk command can be issued is found the parent node `Game.gd`.
+Because the verification depends on the `Board` system and the `Party` object is independent, we have a sibling relationship.
 The validation step depends on both `Party` and `Board` and that's why it's taken care of in the level of the top `Game` node.
-Otherwise we'd have to introduce an interdependence between `Party` & `Board` and that would tightly couple these systems.
+Otherwise we'd have to introduce an interdependence between `Party` and `Board` which would tightly couple these systems.

-  1. Don't store references to systems within other systems.

-    For example, in the above, we could have had `Party` set up in such a way as to store a reference to `Board` and do all the validation checks on `path` inside of `Party`, but this would mean that it is tightly coupled with `Board`.
-Whenever possible we should avoid this.
+Note how we could have had `Party` set up in such a way as to store a reference to `Board` and do all the validation checks on `path` inside of `Party`, but **this would mean that it is tightly coupled with `Board`** which is something we want to avoid.

-  1. Never alter state from a function that returns a concrete type (i.e. functions that don't return `-> void`).

-    Referring to the code above, we can see that `prepare_path` and `get_party_destination` each return a concrete type: `-> Array`, respectively`-> Vector2`.
-Their job is to return these calculations and nothing more, they don't alter the state in any other way, which makes them "pure".
+The `prepare_path` and `get_party_destination` functions each return a concrete type: `-> Array` and `-> Vector2` respectively.
+Their job is to return these calculations and nothing more. **They don't alter the state in any other way**, which makes them "pure".
 Impure functions are much harder to track because they can change state in ways that isn't easily seen.

-    Now, like before, this isn't a hard rule even though we say _never_.
-For example, there's a lot of times when we want to return a check, a `bool` value from within a function upon the successful execution of a behavior.
-The above `party_walk` function could be rewritten like this:
+Now, this isn't a hard rule.
+For example, we may want to return a `bool` value from within a function upon the successful execution of a behaviour.

+The `party_walk` function could be rewritten like this:

 {{< highlight gdscript >}}
 func party_command(msg: Dictionary = {}) -> void:
   var leader := party.get_member(0)
   if leader == null: